Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 Lightning supports `Habana Gaudi AI Processor (HPU) <https://habana.ai/>`__, for accelerating Deep Learning training workloads.

-HPU terminology
+HPU Terminology
 ---------------

 Habana® Gaudi® AI training processors are built on a heterogeneous architecture with a cluster of fully programmable Tensor Processing Cores (TPC) along with its associated development tools and libraries, and a configurable Matrix Math engine.

-The TPC core is a VLIW SIMD processor with instruction set and hardware tailored to serve training workloads efficiently.
+The TPC core is a VLIW SIMD processor with an instruction set and hardware tailored to serve training workloads efficiently.
 The Gaudi memory architecture includes on-die SRAM and local memories in each TPC and, Gaudi is the first DL training processor that has integrated RDMA over Converged Ethernet (RoCE v2) engines on-chip.

 On the software side, the PyTorch Habana bridge interfaces between the framework and SynapseAI software stack to enable the execution of deep learning models on the Habana Gaudi device.

-Gaudi offers substantial price/performance advantage -- so you get to do more deep learning training while spending less.
+Gaudi offers a substantial price/performance advantage -- so you get to do more deep learning training while spending less.

 For more information, check out `Gaudi Architecture <https://docs.habana.ai/en/latest/Gaudi_Overview/Gaudi_Overview.html#gaudi-architecture>`__ and `Gaudi Developer Docs <https://developer.habana.ai>`__.